dev-cycles/contextive/docs/adr/0005-vscode-extension-build-and-test.md

 Compilation for execution proceeds in two steps:

-1. Fable compilation of the `Ubictionary.VsCodeExtension.fsproj` project as an 'in-place' compilation producing `.js` files beside the `.fs` files
+1. Fable compilation of the `Contextly.VsCodeExtension.fsproj` project as an 'in-place' compilation producing `.js` files beside the `.fs` files
 2. Webpack with output to the `dist` folder, and packing to a single output file - `./dist/extension.js`.
 The extension entry point (`main` in `package.json`) is set to `./dist/extension.js`.

 ### Compilation for Testing

 Compilation for test also proceeds in two steps:

-1. Fable compilation of the `Ubictionary.VsCodeExtension.Tests.fsproj` project as an `in-place` compilation producing `.js` files beside the `.fs` files.
-Fable will follow the project reference and ensure `Ubictionary.VsCodeExtension.fsproj` is built in a similar way.
+1. Fable compilation of the `Contextly.VsCodeExtension.Tests.fsproj` project as an `in-place` compilation producing `.js` files beside the `.fs` files.
+Fable will follow the project reference and ensure `Contextly.VsCodeExtension.fsproj` is built in a similar way.
 2. Webpack with output to the `out` folder.
 A custom webpack configuration file for testing is used.
 It has 3 entry points to ensure that individual javascript files required to support the VsCode extension testing mechanisms are transpiled individually, resulting in three files in the `out` folder:

 * `main.test.js` - the transpiled & packed test and extension code.
 This pulls in all the referenced files from the actual extension project so relative module imports are no longer needed.